Don’t let your clients and staff join the victims. Follow the steps we’ve listed below, and your cybersecurity will improve.

 For example, you may have databases stored in a cloud-based service such as Google Drive.
 Once you’ve changed your passwords, it could be helpful to save any future data directly to a device instead.

 If the data was saved on a particular device, ensure its security is evaluated before using it.
+Consider an alternative way of safeguarding your sensitive information to avoid future issues.
+You can try air-gapped backups, known for keeping information offline and in secure locations.

 Look Into Making A Claim